 Companies often come to us for advice on which content management system (CMS) they should use for their website content.
 In many cases, they have used another platform for years, such as Joomla, Drupal, Magento, or one of the dozens of other options available.
 These companies tell us they have heard that switching to WordPress is a good idea, but they don’t have enough information and experience to make an educated decision about it.

 From a technical standpoint, WordPress has many commonalities with other CMSs, so the reasons for choosing WordPress relate more to market share and support than to its technical merits.
-If you are in the process of selecting a CMS, here are some of the key reasons, from a business and continuity standpoint, for considering WordPress.
+If you are in the process of selecting a CMS, here are some of the key reasons, from a business and a continuity standpoint, for considering WordPress.

 The chart’s data shows us that: